 Matched controls were actively sought and invited to the Department of Nuclear Cardiology to perform a TTE.
-The potential control candidates were briefed about the the protocol and nature of participation.
+The potential control candidates were briefed about the protocol and the nature of their participation.
 Those who willingly decided to participate in the study provided their written informed consent.
 The controls were diligently matched based on sex, age and BMI to ensure comparability with the primary patient group.
-In our bid to eliminate potential confounders, controls with any known rhythm disturbances or discernible cardiac pathology significance were excluded from the study.
+In our bid to eliminate potential confounders, controls with any known rhythm disturbances or cardiac discernible pathology of significance were excluded from the study.
 A 1:1 ratio of subjects and controls was chosen to avoid overmatching and for logistical simplification as it is a standard practice and was deemed enough for statistical analysis.